Previous: , Up: Introduction [Contents][Index]

 (list 'hoot 'hoot)

-This program can be compiled to Wasm and run in Hoot’s Wasm interpreter with a single command:
+This program is written in R7RS-small Scheme.
+It can be compiled to Wasm and run with a single command:

 guild compile-wasm --run tutorial.scm

-This will print the return value (hoot hoot).
-The --run flag is a handy way to quickly compile and test a small, simple program.
+If all went well, this will print the return value (hoot hoot).
+The --run flag is a handy way to quickly compile and test a small program using Hoot’s built-in Wasm interpreter.

-Now, let’s take a look at how to use Hoot programmatically from the Guile REPL.
+Now, let’s take a look at how to use Hoot’s compilation API programmatically from the Guile REPL.
 Launch guile, import the (hoot compile) module and call the compile procedure.

 scheme@(guile-user)> ,use (hoot compile)